Auditable Unit-Aware Thresholds in Symbolic Regression via Logistic-Gated Operators: Introduction

 Classical SR approximates thresholded behavior indirectly by composing arithmetic and smooth primitives.
-This can fit data but often produces long expressions with {implicit} cut-points that are hard to audit.
+This can fit data but often produces long expressions with {implicit} cut‑points that are hard to audit.
+Existing interpretable systems, such as point‑based clinical scores (e.g., AutoScore~\citep{Xie2020autoscore, Xie2023autoscore}) and generalized additive models with per‑feature shape functions (e.g., Explainable Boosting Machines, EBM~\citep{Nori2019interpretml}), expose some structure but still treat thresholds as design choices or as changes in a learned curve, rather than as explicit parameters that can be read off in mmHg or mg/dL.
 Motivated by this gap, we propose a family of {Logistic‑Gated Operators (LGOs)}: symbolic primitives that encode gating with learnable location and steepness in standardized space and map back to physical units for audit.
-Our empirical focus is deliberately health-centric (ICU and NHANES), and our goal is {not} to chase single-number SOTA; rather, we target {executable interpretability}: unit-aware thresholds and {sparse} switching structure that clinicians and engineers can verify against guidance \citep{Rudin2019, Molnar2025}.
+Our empirical focus is deliberately health‑centric (ICU, eICU, and NHANES), and our goal is {not} to chase single‑number SOTA; rather, we target {executable interpretability}: unit‑aware thresholds and {sparse} switching structure that clinicians and engineers can verify against guidance~\citep{Rudin2019, Molnar2025}.